bbc/brave/README.md

 There can be any number of mixers.
 They can take any number of inputs (including the output from another mixer).
 It can send to any number of outputs.
 [Read more about mixers.](docs/mixers.md)

 ## Project status
-This project is still work in progress, and has not been thoroughly tested or used any any production environments.
+This project is still work in progress, and has not been thoroughly tested or used in any production environments.

 ## Installation
 First, install the dependencies, and then clone this repo.